parkej1802/457/cpsc441/A3/README.md

 5. Quit
 Choose option:

+Option 1: Split Text (Basic Encoding)
-choose option 1, it will ask for user to enter string enter any string then press enter then it will return vowels and consonants
+After selecting this option, the user will be asked to enter a string.
+The server will return the vowels and consonants.

-for option 2, user have to put the exact return value from option 1 for consonant and vowels in order to receive same merged text of option 1 string.
-Need to enter correct amount of space for consonant and vowel.

-option 3 works same as 4

-option 4 will return no vowels for consonant and for vowel, there are numbers placed in consonant.
-In order to receive same value of string that we entered in option 3, user need to enter exactly same value to the consonant and vowel.
-Just enter same value from option 3 for vowel and consonant.
+Option 2: Merge Text (Basic Encoding)
+To use this option, the user must input the exact vowel and consonant strings returned from Option 1, including the correct number of spaces, to recreate the original string.

+Option 3 and 4: Split and Merge Text (Advanced Encoding) These options function similarly to Options 1 and 2, but with a twist.

+In Option 3 (Split Advanced), the server returns no vowels for the consonant output, and the vowels are replaced by numbers in the consonant output.
+In Option 4 (Merge Advanced), the user needs to enter the exact values from Option 3 for both the consonant and vowel strings to recover the original string.